 Once the above steps have been taken propagation of our first batch of cannabis may begin.
 Initial crops will use selected strains with shorter growing times that will allow us to rapidly harvest and generate revenue.
-Once harvested, the plants will be divided into flower, popcorn bud, and trim.
-All of the flower will be trimmed, dried, and cured for use in our pure flower product, while the popcorn bud and trim will be packaged and prepared for direct sale to manufacturers.
+Once harvested, the plants will be divided into flower, popcorn bud, and grade C flower, shake and trim.
+All of the flower will be trimmed, dried, and cured for use in our pure flower product, while the popcorn bud and grade C flower, shake and trim will be packaged and prepared for direct sale to manufacturers.
 Finished flower will be packaged and prepared for delivery to our retail outlets or to be sold wholesale to other vendors in "shelf-ready" packaging.